Smart Airport Market Size and Share

 Recent Industry Developments

 • June 2025: Airbus Defence and Space signed a Memorandum of Understanding (MoU) with Cluster 2 to implement smart airport digital solutions in Saudi Arabia.
-The agreement includes the Agnet Turnaround platform for real-time operational coordination, aiming to enhance efficiency and performance across 22 airports in the country.
+The agreement includes the deployment of the Agnet Turnaround platform, designed for real-time operational coordination, to improve efficiency and performance across 22 airports in the country.

-• March 2025: The UK Department for Transport (DfT) allocated GBP 450,000 (USD 618,735) to six British technology companies to develop smart airport screening equipment.
-The investment, welcomed by airlines and airports, aims to improve threat detection, reduce false alarms, and streamline passenger screening processes.
+• March 2025: The UK Department for Transport (DfT) allocated EUR 0.45 million (USD 0.62 million) to six British technology companies for the development of innovative airport screening equipment.
+This investment, supported by airlines and airports, aims to enhance threat detection capabilities, minimize false alarms, and streamline passenger screening processes.

-• December 2024: In Saudi Arabia, SITA and Red Sea International Airport (RSI) established a strategic partnership to deliver smart airport systems for the Main Terminal Building.
-The agreement expands SITA's existing Air Taxi Terminal work, implementing integrated solutions for passenger processing, baggage handling, and automated check-in through mobile-enabled SITA Flex and Maestro systems.
+• December 2024: In Saudi Arabia, SITA and Red Sea International Airport (RSI) formed a strategic partnership to implement innovative airport systems in the Main Terminal Building.
+This collaboration builds on SITA's existing work at the Air Taxi Terminal, introducing integrated solutions for passenger processing, baggage handling, and automated check-in through mobile-enabled SITA Flex and Maestro systems.

 Table of Contents for Smart Airport Industry Report